Museums Assistance Program

 The Government of Canada announced a series of new measures to promote Canadian history.

 For the Museums Assistance Program, priority is now given to history-related projects, and the requirement that travelling history exhibits must circulate beyond their province or territory of origin is eliminated.

-Also beginning April 1, 2014, the program will support museums, including small museums, in borrowing artefacts from the national collection of the Canadian Museum of History and the Canadian War Museum.
+Also, the program supports museums, including small museums, in borrowing artefacts from the national collection of the Canadian Museum of History and the Canadian War Museum.

 To find out more about this modification, please contact us.